wwood/dirseq/README.md

         --measure-type TYPE          what to count for each gene [options: count, coverage][default: coverage] --accepted-feature-types TYPE
-                                     Print only features of these type(s) [default CDS]
+                                     Print only features of these type(s) [default CDS] --comment-fields             Print elements from the comments in the GFF file [default ID]

 Verbosity:

     -q, --quiet                      Run quietly, set logging to ERROR level [default INFO]